Substance Abuse (cont.)

 use is 104 times higher if you have smoked marijuana at least once than if you never smoked marijuana.

-Cocaine (also known as crack, coke, snow, rock): In 2010, an estimated 1.5 million people over 12 years
+blow, rock): In 2010, an estimated 1.5 million people over 12 years

 of age abused cocaine in the United States.

 - Derived from the coca plant of South America, cocaine can be smoked, injected, snorted, or swallowed.
 The intensity and duration of the drug's effects depend on how you take it.
 Desired effects include pleasure and increased alertness.

-Short-term effects also include paranoia, constriction of blood vessels leading to heart damage or stroke, irregular heartbeat, and death.
+- Short-term effects also include paranoia, constriction of blood vessels leading to heart damage or stroke, irregular heartbeat, and death.
 Severe depression and reduced energy often accompany withdrawal.